Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 printf("Profit: $%.2f\n", profit);
 ```

-There's no limit to the number of variables that can be printed a single call of `printf`.
+There's no limit to the number of variables that can be printed by a single call of `printf`.
 To display the values of both the `height` and `length` variables, we could use the following call of `printf`:

 ```C
 printf("Height: %d  Length: %d\n", height, length);